zxkevinxz/ai-hero/examples/rag/01-what-is-rag/article.md

 +-------------+     +----------------+
 ```

-These datasets are enormous and they contain most of humanity's knowledge.
+These datasets are absolutely enormous and they contain most of humanity's knowledge.

 But often that's not enough.